F88/promidas/lib/repository/docs/USAGE.md

 ---
 lang: en
-title: Usage of Simple Store for ProtoPedia
+title: Usage of ProtopediaInMemoryRepository
-title-en: Usage of Simple Store for ProtoPedia
+title-en: Usage of ProtopediaInMemoryRepository
-title-ja: Simple Store for ProtoPedia の使用法
+title-ja: ProtopediaInMemoryRepository の使用法
 related:
-    - README.md "Project Overview"
+    - ../../../README.md "Project Overview"
 instructions-for-ais:
     - This document should be written in English for AI readability.
     - Content within code fences may be written in languages other than English.